joseprsm/rexify/README.md

 Finally, after hitting "Compile", you'll have your Pipeline Spec ready.
 The resulting JSON file can then be uploaded to Vertex AI Pipelines or Kubeflow, seamlessly.

 The key difference from this pipeline to the prebuilt one is that instead of using the `download` component to download the schema, it will pass it as an argument to the pipeline, and then use a `copy` component to pass it down as an artifact.

-## Who is this for?

-Rexify is a project that simplifies and standardizes the workflow of recommender systems.
-It is mostly geared towards people with little to no machine learning knowledge, that want to implement somewhat scalable Recommender Systems in their applications.

 ## License